dart-lang/site-www/src/_guides/language/language-tour.md

 An anonymous function looks similar to a named function&mdash;
-zero or more parameters, separated by commas and optionally typed, between parentheses.
+zero or more parameters, separated by commas and optional type annotations, between parentheses.

-{% include optional-types-2.0.html %}

-{% comment %}
-update-for-dart-2
-{% endcomment %}

 The code block that follows contains the function's body: